Feat-FeAR/logSpace/content/docs/setups/hugo.md

 ## Release
+If _GitHub Actions_ have been properly set, __GitHub will automatically rebuild your site and deploy the changes without the need for further steps beyond the push of the new commit__.

-When you publish your site, Hugo creates the entire static site in the `public` directory in the root of your project.
+Otherwise, you have to remember that to _publish_ the site is not to _deploy_ it.
+In this step you will do just the first thing, for which Hugo creates the entire static site in the `./public` subdirectory in the root of your project.
 This includes the HTML files, and assets such as images, CSS files, and JavaScript files.
-In this step you will publish your site, but you will not deploy it.
-However, if _GitHub Actions_ have been properly set, GitHub will automatically rebuild your site and deploy the changes right after the push of the new commit.
+Here's how to proceed.
 * Since your `./public` directory may contain extraneous files from a previous build, a common practice is to manually clear the contents of `./public` before each new build in order to remove draft, expired, and future content.
 * Change the `draft` field from `true` to `false` on all the pages you want to publish.
-* Publish your site by simply typing
+* Publish your site by simply typing:
 ```sh
 hugo
 ```
-* Done!
+Now you will find the site inside the `./public` folder, ready to be deployed.